 - Principal Investigator:

-- Identify the information needs and understand the mechanisms and impacts of opportunistic decision making.
+- Identify the information needs and understand the mechanisms and impacts of opportunistic decisionmaking.
+(Ongoing)

-- Develop visualizations for increasing situational awareness and supporting decision making.
+- Develop visualizations for increasing situation awareness and supporting decisionmaking.
+(Upcoming)

-- Evaluate the impact of the visualizations as cognitive interventions.
+- Evaluate the impact of the visualization as cognitive interventions.
+(Upcoming)

 The investigators received approval from the institution review boards (IRBs) at two of the three study sites.
 For the third site, which is community-based instead of an academic site, the IRB approval and relationship building is in process.

 Data for eight attending physicians for a total of 16 sessions has been collected at the first site to study changes since the initial pilot study (including implementation of an electronic health record system for documentation and computerized physician order entry.)
 The study team has also conducted surveys and focus groups to validate findings on information needs and communication practices.
 These efforts will continue over the coming quarters.

 Dr. Zhang and his team are working to update the WDO created from previous data collection by incorporating changes that have occurred in the ED workflow.
 The WDO will now include the roles of trainees and nurses.
 As last self-reported in the AHRQ Research Reporting System, project progress and activities are completely on track and project budget funds are slightly underspent due to minor delays in the grant contract process and hiring of study personnel.